-Roughly 3 billion records of biological diversity [26] collections are housed in repositories worldwide.
-Only a small proportion (~ 5-10%) [27] of these are digitized.
+Roughly 3 billion records of biological diversity [26] collections are housed in repositories world-wide.
+Only a small proportion (~ 5-10%) [27]of these are digitized.
 These data are the best possible resource with which to construct baselines to measure changes in biodiversity over time [28].
 Multiple agencies, notably the Global Biodiversity Information Facility (GBIF) and International Ocean Biogeographic Information Systems (iOBIS), have developed a worldwide information infrastructure into which natural history collections can be published.
-This distributed global network of databases [29,30,31] can help to address both scientific and management questions.
+This distributed global network of databases [29, 30 and 31] can help to address both scientific and management questions.

-The OBIS project represents a successful start on a much larger effort to develop community data standards support the sharing of population, community ecological, genetic and tracking datasets.
+The OBIS projects represent a successful start on a much larger effort.
+Community data standards are needed to support the sharing of population, community ecological, genetic and tracking datasets.
 Future biological data systems must track the flow from initial biological observations to the application of this information to address scientific and social problems.
 These systems must be extended to achieve interoperability the with non-biological data management systems in order to be able to assess the connections between changes to biological systems and the surrounding physical and chemical systems.